adityakkpk/React-v19-BasicToAdv/Readme.md

 * Import and Export in React
     1. Default Export and Import
-    2. Nameed Export and Import
+    2. Named Export and Import
     3. Mixed Export and Import

 * Creating our first component file in React